joyco-studio/marquee/README.md

   - `setDirection(direction: 1 | -1)`: Change the scroll direction
   - `destroy()`: Clean up the marquee (automatically called on unmount)

+#### Notes

+- The marquee component only supports a single child element.
+Wrap multiple elements in a container if needed.
+- The marquee automatically handles cleanup on unmount.
+- The component provides built-in styles for proper overflow handling and content positioning.
+- You are responsible for making the marquee cover the full width of it's render area.
+This library **DOES NOT** auto-fill that space.

 #### Plain HTML Usage

 For vanilla JavaScript applications, you can use the core package directly via CDN: